fmann/fmann.github.io/_albums/prince/1978-for-you.md

 ##### "I'm Yours"

 Probably the most confusing track on the album.
-Four bads of slap bass intro then you get hit with a rock drums and guitar intro that sounds like it could be on a Survivor or Loverboy album.
+Four bars of slap bass intro then you get hit with a rock drums and guitar intro that sounds like it could be on a Survivor, Journey, or Loverboy track.
 The song itself mixes funk and hard rock guitar in ways that few artists but Prince and maybe Lenny Kravitz do.
 Ends hard.